KingBenny101/countapp/docs/guides/using-the-app.md

   - 3M (last 90 days)
   - 1Y (last 365 days)
   - All (complete history)
+- **View all updates:** Access a complete history of all recorded values with timestamps

 **Using the chart:**
 - Tap the time range buttons to filter data
 - View trends and patterns
 - Identify highs and lows visually
+- Access the full update history to see every data point

+!!! tip "Analyzing Trends"
+    Use the time range filters to zoom in on specific periods and identify patterns in your data.

 ---

 ## Managing Counters

+### Reorder Counters

+Organize your counter list by dragging and dropping:

+1. **Long-press any counter** to enter selection mode
+2. **Drag the handle** (≡) on the right side of a counter
+3. **Move it up or down** to your desired position
+4. Release to set the new order

+Your custom counter order is automatically saved.

+### Lock/Unlock a Counter

+Prevent accidental changes to a counter by locking it:

+- **Locked counters** display a lock icon next to their name
+- Locked counters cannot be updated or edited
+- To lock/unlock, select the counter and choose the lock/unlock option

+!!! tip "Protecting Important Data"
+    Lock counters that track critical data to prevent accidental modifications.

 ### Edit a Counter